1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

    ![](../Images/new-create-publish-powerbi-march-11.png)

-    >**Note**: You will see the visuals on the dashboard like in the screenshot.
+    >**Note:** You will see the visuals on the dashboard like in the screenshot.
 Each visual on the dashboard is called a tile.
 The tiles represent the data chosen and are kept up to date as the data in the data model updates.
 Tiles are not interactive.

-### Task 3- Organize dashboard.
+## Task 3- Organize dashboard

 In this task, you will organize the Power BI dashboard by resizing tiles, adding images, renaming visuals, generating insights, setting alerts, using drill-through, and exploring bookmarks.

 1. Resize and move the **gauge** tile as shown in the screenshot.